-Value 1111b means all pins in input mode
+Note: Value 1111b means all pins in input mode

-Table 5-2.
+Table 6-2.
 Port 2 Control Register

-Code 3 2 1 0 Function
+Code

+3210 Function

 x x x 1 BP20 in input mode

 x x x 0 BP20 in output mode

 x x 1 x BP21 in input mode

 x x 0 x BP21 in output mode

 x 1 x x BP22 in input mode

 x 0 x x BP22 in output mode

 1 x x x BP23 in input mode

 0 x x x BP23 in output mode

-As all other bi-directional ports, this port includes a bitwise programmable Control Register (P5CR), which allows the individual programming of each port bit as input or output.
+As all other bi-directional ports, this port includes a bit-wise-programmable Control Register (P5CR), which allows the individual programming of each port bit as input or output.
 It also opens up the possibility of reading the pin condition when in output mode.
 This is a useful feature for self-testing and for serial bus applications.

-The port pins can also be used as external interrupt inputs (see Figure 5-4 and Figure 5-5 on page 27).
+The port pins can also be used as external interrupt inputs (see Figure 6-4 on page 27 and Figure 6-5 on page 27).
 The interrupts (INT1 and INT6) can be masked or independently configured to trigger on either edge.
 The interrupt configuration and port direction is controlled by the Port 5 Control Register (P5CR).
 An additional low resistance pull-up/-down transistor mask option provides an internal bus pull-up for serial bus applications.

 The Port 5 Data Register (P5DAT) is I/O mapped to the primary address register of address '5'h and the Port 5 Control Register (P5CR) to the corresponding auxiliary register.
-The P5CR is a byte-wide register and is configured by writing first the low nibble and then the high nibble (see section "Addressing Peripherals").
+The P5CR is a byte-wide register and is configured by writing first the low nibble and then the high nibble (see section "Addressing Peripherals" on page 22).

-Figure 5-4.
+Figure 6-4.
 Bi-directional Port 5